 Last but not least, you don't need the detail keyword if you want to display the CEF accounting data for a particular prefix.
 The show ip cef address mask command is enough.
 And, finally, if you're running IOS release 12.2SB or 12.2XN, you can inspect the CEF counters with SNMP.

 When we were writing the MPLS and VPN architectures books, there was a limit on the number of OSPF processes you could configure per PE-router.
-The limit was based on the fact that IOS supports up to 32 sources of routing information; two of them are static and connected plus you need an IGP and BGP in the MPLS VPN backbone, resulting in 28 OSPF processes that could be configured on a single PE-router.
-This "feature" severely limited OSPF-based MPLS VPN deployments until IOS release 12.3(4)T when the limitation was removed, resulting in availability of up to 30 routing processes per VRF.
+The limit was based on the fact that IOS supports up to 32 routing information sources.
+Two of them are static and connected; you also need an IGP and BGP in the MPLS VPN backbone, resulting in 28 OSPF processes that could be configured on a single PE router.
+This “feature” severely limited OSPF-based MPLS VPN deployments until IOS release 12.3(4)T when the limitation was removed, resulting in the availability of up to 30 routing processes per VRF.

 - The directory argument specifies where you want the files to be stored (for example, flash:/logging).

 - The filesystem-size specifies the maximum disk space the logging files can consume (once you exceed the limit, the oldest file is deleted)